jacob-ogre/recovery_actions/txt/getting_started.md

 ### _About_

 This is an incomplete web app using data from the US Fish and Wildlife Service's [ROAR database](https://ecos.fws.gov/roar/pub/ConfigureRecActionReport.do?path=ROAR%20Custom%20Queries.Public%20Actions%20AdHoc).
 We plan to continue revising and updating this app as time progresses; see below if you'd like to contribute.
+Also feel free to check out a couple of simple working "papers" that use this data [here](https://defend-esc-dev.org/working_papers/recovery_actions_take_1.html) and [here](https://defend-esc-dev.org/working_papers/recovery_actions_take_2.html).

 ### _Quick Start_